Hezbollah tunnels: UN involvement

 With the resolution 1701 of the Security Council agreed in 2006, the blue line was used to monitor the withdrawal of Israeli forces from southern Lebanon and the activities of armed groups.
 The resolution states that the area must be free of arms and armed personnel except for the Lebanese armed forces and UN peacekeepers, and no foreign forces can be present in Lebanon without the consent of its government.
 The United Nations Interim Force in Lebanon (UNIFIL) is responsible for ensuring compliance by all parties with this resolution and has reported violations of resolution UN 1701 by both sides, Israel and Hezbollah, according to the Security Council reports.

-The UNIFIL was able to confirm the existence of only three of the tunnels that were reported by IDF.
+The UNIFIL confirmed the existence of three tunnels that had been reported by IDF.
 UNIFIL also confirmed that an old concrete factory in Kfar Kela had an opening to the tunnel, which crossed the Blue Line.

 Purposes

 These tunnels serve various purposes, including: